-Trails.
-The 8.4 mile circuit hike we have described here takes you through the lower trails and pastures along several creeks, then heads uphill on the South Ridge to the North Ridge Trail and Appalachian Trail (AT), then down the Ambassador Whitehouse Trail.
+The 7.1 mile circuit hike we describe here takes you through the lower trails and pastures along several creeks, then heads uphill on the South Ridge to the North Ridge Trail and Appalachian Trail (AT).
 The meadows in this section of the circuit are similar to the high meadows found on Cold Mountain in the southwestern part of Virginia.
 Finally descend back towards the parking area and pass the Piedmont Overlook, the best vista of the circuit.

-uphill into a more heavily wooded area on the South Ridge Trail, and in 1.0 miles
+uphill into a more heavily wooded area on the South Ridge Trail, then in 1.0 miles

 reach the intersection of the North Ridge trail.

-Turn left on to the Ambassador whitehouse Trail, now on the eastern side of the ridge, as the trail descends through the meadows then renters the forest in 0.8 miles.
-Pass through a wooded area, cross a pipeline clear cut where the trail turns right, then descend steeply for 0.1 miles to the intersection of the North Ridge Trail.
+Mile 5.1 - Stay right on to the Ambassador Whitehouse Trail as it descends through the meadows, then renters the forest in 0.8 miles.
+Pass through a wooded area, cross the pipeline clear cut where the trail turns right, then descend steeply for 0.1 miles to the intersection of the North Ridge Trail.

-Turn left on the North Ridge Trail for 75 yards to the intersection of the Piedmont Overlook Trail.
-Turn left on the Piedmont Overlook Trail for 100 yards before crossing a fence stile into an open field with a panoramic view of the Piedmont Valley.
+Mile 6.2 - Turn left on the North Ridge Trail for 75 yards to the intersection of the Piedmont Overlook Trail.
+Turn left on the Piedmont Overlook Trail for 0.1 miles yards then cross a fence stile into an open field with a panoramic view of the Piedmont Valley.
 Continue down the trail

 for the remaining 0.8 miles back to Boston Mill Road, then turn left following the short distance back to Mount Bleak House and the parking area.